Moses’s Call

 Image by Gerd Altmann from Pixabay

 The Israelite elders would respond to Moses with obedience, but the pharaoh would not obey.
-Yahweh warned Moses that the pharaoh would refuse the request to leave Egypt, resulting in a power struggle.
+Yahweh warned Moses that the pharaoh would refuse the request to leave Egypt.
 The Egyptians believed the pharaoh was a demigod, the son of the sun-god Re (or Ra).12 Therefore, he ruled with the authority of the highest of all gods.
 World History Encyclopedia describes Re as “the unseen power behind all other powers,” including other gods.13 The “son of Re” had no reason to submit to anyone.

 Yahweh knew the pharaoh’s pride wouldn’t allow him to admit the existence of a power stronger than himself.
 But Yahweh had promised to return his people to Canaan.
 This would result in a power struggle during which Yahweh would strike Egypt with a series of “wonders.”
 These would prove his power over the pharaoh and give the pharaoh every chance to obey willingly.
 His refusal would lead to his defeat and the defeat of Egypt’s gods.
 After Yahweh’s complete victory in this struggle, the pharaoh would send the Israelites away.